-Here are two images, the left is made with a simply resizing method, while the right one is made with a resizing method.
-Note, that it doesn't have noise on the buildings and the right image has the better contrast.
+Here are two images, the first is made with a simply resizing method, while the right one is made with a resizing method.
+Note, that it doesn't have noise on the buildings and the next image has the better contrast.

 The code is: